akka/akka/akka-docs/src/main/paradox/stream/operators/Source/combine.md

 Provides a way to create a "fan-in" of multiple sources without having to use the more advanced @ref:[GraphDSL](../../stream-graphs.md#constructing-graphs).

-The way the elements from the sources is combined is pluggable through the `strategy` parameter which accepts a function
+The way the elements from the sources are combined is pluggable through the `strategy` parameter which accepts a function
 @scala[`Int => Graph[FanInShape]`]@java[`Integer -> Graph<FanInShape>`] where the integer parameter specifies the number of sources
 that the graph must accept.
-This makes it possible to use `combine` it with the built in `Concat` and `Merge` by @scala[expanding their `apply` methods to functions]@java[using a method reference to their `create` methods] but also to use an arbitrary strategy.
+This makes it possible to use `combine` with the built-in `Concat` and `Merge` by @scala[expanding their `apply` methods to functions]@java[using a method reference to their `create` methods], but also to use an arbitrary strategy.

-Combine is most useful when you have more sources than 2 or want to use a custom operator since there are more concise operators for 2-source @ref:[concat](../Source-or-Flow/concat.md) and @ref:[merge](../Source-or-Flow/merge.md)
+Combine is most useful when you have more sources than 2 or want to use a custom operator, as there are more concise operators for 2-source @ref:[concat](../Source-or-Flow/concat.md) and @ref:[merge](../Source-or-Flow/merge.md)

-Some of the built in operators that can be used as strategy are:
+Some of the built-in operators that can be used as strategy are:

  * @apidoc[akka.stream.*.Merge]
  * @apidoc[akka.stream.(javadsl|scaladsl).Concat]